-NEW JERSEY AGRICULTURAL EXPERIMENT STATION (NJAES) AND THE COMMITMENT TO PRODUCTION AGRICULTURE costs, right to farm issues, water quality concerns, wildlife damage, and rising taxes.
+NEW JERSEY AGRICULTURAL EXPERIMENT STATION (NJAES) AND THE COMMITMENT TO PRODUCTION AGRICULTURE (2020)

+The New Jersey agricultural community is faced with a multitude of challenges that threaten its viability and sustainability.
+These include increased land use regulation, rising production costs, right to farm issues, water quality concerns, wildlife damage, and rising taxes.
 Unexploited market opportunities and limited access to innovations that would enhance prosperity, stewardship potential and compatibility with other land uses also severely impact sustainability and viability.
-Given the impacts and public benefits of the agricultural and food system complex, not only in rural areas but also in the state's urban and suburban communities these constraints impinge upon assuring food security, nutrition and health, water quality and supply, environmental sustainability, economic development and quality of life in the Garden State.
+Given the impacts and public benefits of the agricultural and food system complex, not only in rural areas but also in the state's urban and suburban communities, these constraints impinge upon assuring food security, nutrition and health, water quality and supply, environmental sustainability, economic development and quality of life in the Garden State.
 It is for these reasons that the Governor and the Legislature must increase support for NJAES as it plays a vital role in helping farmers innovate and viably and sustainably produce food and fiber for our communities and our world.